znep/query-coordinator/engine/README.md

 ### Runtime Dependencies

+#### `current_user_json`

+The host app must provide an ApplicationController method called `current_user_json` which should return a json representation of the current user.
+If this is not set, and exception will be raised.

+#### `coreservice_uri`

-The host app must provide the configuration directive that specifies the `coreservice_uri`.
+The host app must also provide the configuration directive that specifies the `coreservice_uri`.
 This value is used by the gem to make requests to core to fetch and update the site chrome configuration.

-The host app must also provide an ApplicationController method called `current_user_json` which should return a json representation of the current user.
-If this is not set, and exception will be raised.
+It is expected to be a full URI, for example: `http://some.host.com:8080`.

+#### `cache_key_prefix`

+The host app must also provide a cache key prefix used to generate the same memcached key that the hosting application uses to cache the underyling configuration data.
+The configuration property must be called `Rails.application.config.cache_key_prefix` and usually consists of the first 8 characters of the `REVISION` file which contains the `SHA1` representing the current release.
+For example:
+`c597c5c5`.

 ## Site Configuration & Styling